Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Prediction of terminator
 ----------------------

-For predicting terminators, we can use subcommand ``terminator``.
-The command is like the following.
+We can use subcommand ``terminator`` to detect terminators.
+The command is like following:

 ::